GoogleCloudPlatform/bank-of-anthos/src/userservice/README.md

 - `PORT`
   - the port for the webserver
+- `PRIV_KEY_PATH`
+  - the path to the private key for JWT signing, mounted as a secret
 - `TOKEN_EXPIRY_SECONDS`
   - how long JWTs are valid before forcing user logout
 - `LOG_LEVEL`